bespinian/blog/content/posts/gitops/index.md

 Let’s have a closer look at that.

 Firstly, we want to look at the build step of your infrastructure modules.
-Just like for the application code, it makes sense to separate the build, the release and the deployment phases.
+Just like for the application code, it makes sense to separate the build, the release, and the deployment phases.
 For Terraform, the term “build” might be a bit confusing because the code doesn’t actually need to be built.
 However, it still makes sense to validate and prepare your commits to be released.
 So maybe “prepare” would be a better name in this case.

 ```shell
 $ terraform validate